 PMI Premium: If you buy a home with a low down payment, a lender usually requires that you pay a fee for mortgage insurance.
 This fee protects the lender against loss due to foreclosure.
 Once a new owner has 20 percent equity in their home, however, he or she can normally apply to eliminate this insurance.

-Prepaid Interest Fee: This fee covers the interest payment from the date you purchases the home to the date of your first mortgage payment.
+Prepaid Interest Fee: This fee covers the interest payment from the date you purchase the home to the date of your first mortgage payment.
 Generally, if you buy a home early in the month, the prepaid interest fee will be substantially higher than if you buy it towards the end of the month.

 Escrow Accounts: In locations where escrow accounts are common, a mortgage lender will usually start an account that holds funds for future annual property taxes and home insurance.
 At least one year advance plus two months worth of homeowner's insurance premium will be collected.
 In addition, taxes equal to approximately two months in excess of the number of months that have elapsed in the year are paid at closing.
 (If six months have passed, eight months of taxes will be collected.)